 A visit to Grab headquarters for a briefing on its overall strategy in integrating financial services into its powerful regional platform.

+The Agency for Science, Technology and Research (A*STAR) aims to drive and sustain world-class scientific researches and features a dynamic and interactive showcase of up-to-date innovations and prototypes.
 A visit to one of the foremost state-sponsored technology incubator centers in the world to receive a briefing on leading-edge Artificial Intelligence (AI) projects that are underway to understand how the engineers and scientists involved in these projects build their applications.

 *The proposed sites are subject to confirmation and change based on various factors.